-Site elements such as water features, clock tower, light posts and signage, and street furnishings such as benches, trash barrels, planters and bike racks shall follow a consistent design scheme established for the SAOD, though variations tied to the architecture of specific buildings are acceptable.
+Site elements such as water features, clock tower, light posts and signage, and street furnishings such as benches, trash barrels, planters and bike racks shall reflect traditional design and materials found along Main Street, though variations tied to the architecture of specific buildings are acceptable.
 Location of these elements shall be coordinated with pedestrian circulation and building entrances to enhance the functioning of the entire district.